rmp135/codenames/docs/routes.md

 ## /api/game
 ### POST

 Creates a new game as a Spy with a given password.
-Returns a JWT Authorized as a Spy.
+Returns a response with the name of the game for joining.
+Also sets the `connect.sid` cookie for session management.

 #### Request